mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/Hugo Post Formatting/index.md

 description: "How to use frontmatter, shortcodes, make changes to your theme, do syntax highlighting"
 ---

+## Markdown

+Your posts can be formatted using [markdown syntax](https://www.markdownguide.org/basic-syntax/).
+It's critical to know how it works.
+It's super simple.

 ## Frontmatter
 <!-- There are some standard Hugo frontmatter, but there's also a lot of theme-specific frontmatter.
 In this post I might be referring to theme-specific frontmatter that you won't find in another theme.
 But the general idea of frontmatters is universal. -->